turingschool/curriculum/source/projects/blogger.markdown

 </div>
 ```

-Now that we've updated our Author form we can open our the model file and add validation around the `password` and `password_confirmation` fields.
-If the two do not match, we know our record should be invalid, else the user could have mistakenly set their password to something other than their attention.
+Now that we've updated our Author form we can open the model file and add a validation around the `password` and `password_confirmation` fields.
+If the two do not match, we know our record should be invalid, otherwise the user could have mistakenly set their password to something other than what they expected.

 ```ruby
 class Author < ActiveRecord::Base